 On Sept.
-12, the UNC Hospitals Infectious Diseases Clinic will host a first-of-its-kind celebration gala to pay tribute to those who have been living with HIV infection for more than 20 years.
+12, the UNC Hospitals Infectious Diseases Clinic hosted a first-of-its-kind celebration gala to pay tribute to those who have been living with HIV infection for more than 20 years.

 Two days after Lennox Pierce was born, he was flown to N.C.
 Children's Hospital’s Level IV NICU for lifesaving treatment.
-Two years later, the Pierces can't wait to reunite with their providers and other NICU families at this Sunday’s Newborn Critical Care Center's graduate reunion.
+Two years later, the Pierces reunited with their providers and other NICU families at Sunday’s Newborn Critical Care Center's graduate reunion.

 In his day job, Darrick Woods is a nurse manager on the emergency services transitions unit at UNC Hospitals.
 But since 1993, Darrick's off-hours have led him to the Dean Dome, where he serves on the security detail for Carolina men's basketball.